-Logistic regression is like linear regression in that the goal is to find the values for the coefficients that weight each input variable.
-Unlike linear regression, the prediction for the output is transformed using a non-linear function called the logistic function.
+Logistic regression is like linear regression in that the goal is to find the values for the coefficients that weigh each input variable.
+Unlike linear regression, the prediction for the output transforms using a non-linear function called the logistic function.

 The logistic function looks like a big S and will transform any value into the range 0 to 1.
 This is useful because we can apply a rule to the output of the logistic function to snap values to 0 and 1 and predict a class value.